Content-based Propagation of User Markings for Interactive Segmentation of Patterned Images

 Since each node in the tree makes up a dictionary element, the total number of dictionary elements is given by $K = \frac{b^{t+1}-1}{b-1}$.

-Our experience is that good performance is obtained also without running the $k$-means until convergence for each three layer, and therefore a fixed number of iterations is chosen, e.g.~10 iterations.
-Furthermore, in order to limit the computational burden and memory usage, we extract only a subset of $\patchsize$-by-$\patchsize$ patches from the image when building the dictionary.
+Our experience is that good performance is obtained also without running the $k$-means until convergence for each tree layer, and therefore a fixed number of iterations is chosen, e.g.~10 iterations.
+Furthermore, to limit the computational burden and memory usage, we extract only a subset of $\patchsize$-by-$\patchsize$ patches from the image when building the dictionary.

 As for producing $A$ given the clustering represented by a $k$-means tree, the patch vector is compared with the nodes in the first layer to find the match.
 The patch vector is then compared to the children of this node, and the most similar node is again chosen.
 This process is repeated until a leaf node or an empty node is reached.
 The patch vector is assigned to the most similar node along this path.